 - Mordent: This is a specific trill that involves a single sequence of a hammer-on and pull-off for the note above your principle note (upper mordent).
 A lower mordent involves a pull-off and then hammer on to and from the note below the target note.
 So a single HOPO or POHO.

 - String Bends: when you pluck a note then push or pull the string to sound a higher pitch note.

 - Slides (Portamento): tends to be a slow slide where you hear the individual notes between the first note and final note.

 - Slides (Glissando): is a quicker slide than portamento where you do not hear the individual notes between the first and last note.

 - Double-stops \ guitar dyads: This is basically playing 2 notes simultaneously or maybe individually if done in sequences or alternating simultaneous and individual picking (intervals).

 Here are 3 multi-note embellishments:

 - Arpeggio: Playing a chord as single notes typically in the order of the chord construction, in thirds.

 - Tapping: a hammer-on technique but where you use your picking hand to hammer-on any note on a string.

-- Mordent: This is a 4-note riff in the pattern of target note + upper neighboring note + lower neighboring note + target note.
+- Gruppetto \ Turn: This is a 4-note riff in the pattern of target note + upper neighboring note + lower neighboring note + target note.
 Or you could reverse the upper and lower notes.
 You can also opt to start with the neighboring note vs principle note.